arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Introduction

 Monitoring and adjusting tank levels, in-situ and remotely, are everyday tasks operated in many industries, even at home.
 Some industrial applications include transport and storage tanks like, for example, a tank in a water treatment plant.
-In household applications, tank level monitoring is essential for applications as water dispensers, water evaporators, streamers, monitoring systems of boilers, heating systems, washing machines, steam irons, automated coffee machines, and so on.
+In household applications, tank level monitoring is essential for applications as water dispensers, water evaporators, streamers, boiler monitoring systems, heating systems, washing machines, steam irons, automated coffee machines, and so on.
 With its industrial IoT capabilities, Opta™ micro PLC can be the perfect solution for these industrial applications.

 ## Goals

 Present application note aims to show a system capable of monitoring and adjusting two tanks' level using Opta™.
 We will refer to these tanks as **Big Tank (BT) and Small Tank (ST)**.
 The application goals are the following:

 - Big Tank (BT) and Small Tank (ST) levels must stay within a minimum and a maximum user-defined level; maximum and minimum levels will be measured using float switches.
 A vertical-type float switch will be used for measuring the maximum level, while a horizontal-type float switch will be used for measuring the minimum level in the tanks.
 - If the Small Tank (ST) level goes below its minimum level, a relay opens a gate valve from the Big Tank (BT), letting the Big Tank (BT) liquid fill the Small Tank (ST).
-When the level in the Small Tank (ST) goes over its maximum, the relay closes the gate valve.
+When the level in the Small Tank (ST) goes over its maximum limit, the relay closes the gate valve.
 - If the Big Tank (BT) level goes over its maximum level, a pump is activated to bring its level back below its maximum level.
 - If the Big Tank (BT) level goes below its minimum level, the system gets blocked, and the level threshold of the Small Tank (ST) doesn't activate the relay that opens or closes the gate valve of the Big Tank (BT).